Qbandev/stbchef/README.md

   - Custom swap interface for manual trading
   - Transaction history tracking
   - Swap confirmation dialogs with price estimates
+  - Swaps on Ethereum Mainnet are performed via the Uniswap V4 Universal Router, utilizing a public and well-audited contract.
+  - Swaps on Linea and testnets continue to use the project's `SimpleSwap` contract.
+  - Custom swap interface for manual trading (utilizing the above logic based on network).
+  - Transaction history tracking.
+  - Swap confirmation dialogs with price estimates and basic slippage protection.

 - **Robust Wallet Integration**
   - Seamless MetaMask connection with persistent session